jax-ml/jax/docs/new_docs/101/random.md

 from doing arithmetic on it) and it doesn't record which PRNG implementation it belongs to.
 Prefer `jax.random.key` in new code, and convert at boundaries with {func}`jax.random.key_data` and {func}`jax.random.wrap_key_data` when interfacing with systems that need raw arrays.
-See {ref}`jep-9263` for the full story.
+See the [typed PRNG keys JEP](https://docs.jax.dev/en/latest/jep/9263-typed-keys.html) for the full story.
 ```

 ## Design and implementations

 In one line: JAX's PRNG is a counter-based Threefry hash combined with a
 functional splitting model, chosen so that generation has no sequencing
-constraints at all — see {ref}`prng-design-jep` for the design rationale.
+constraints at all.
+See the [PRNG design
+JEP](https://docs.jax.dev/en/latest/jep/263-prng.html) for the design
+rationale.

 Threefry is the default of several available implementations.
 Alternatives
 (selected per-key via the `impl` argument to {func}`jax.random.key`, or
 globally via the `jax_default_prng_impl` config) trade off generation speed on
-TPUs, shardability, bit-for-bit identical results across platforms, and exact
+TPUs, shardability and sharding-invariance, bit-for-bit identical results
-`vmap`-over-keys semantics.
-The {mod}`jax.random` module documentation has the
+across platforms, and exact `vmap`-over-keys semantics.
+The {mod}`jax.random`
-full comparison table; the default is the right choice unless PRNG generation
+module documentation has the full comparison table; the default is the right
-shows up in your profiles.
+choice unless PRNG generation shows up in your profiles.

 {mod}`jax.random` itself offers samplers for a wide range of distributions —
 uniform, normal, categorical, permutations, and many more — all taking a key